 Sisters in Spirit – Rachael Smart and Michelle Broge-Connor

 Second Wednesdays of the month, 6:30 – 8:30 p.m. in the East Room

-Women’s discussion circle focused on developing spiritual, intellectual, and emotional growth and connections between members.
-Open to new members in January and July and participants are asked to commit to six month sessions.
-Contact Michelle Michelle Broge-Connor (email@example.com) or Rachael Smart (firstname.lastname@example.org)to register.
+Sisters in Spirit is an ongoing self-guided women’s discussion circle.
+All women are welcome regardless of sex assigned at birth.
+The group is focused on developing spiritual, intellectual, and emotional growth and connections between members.
+Group members take turns leading the discussions, resulting in a wide variety of topics and styles of presentation.
+The group opens to new members in January and July and participants are asked to commit to six month sessions.
+Contact Michelle Michelle Broge-Connor (firstname.lastname@example.org) or Rachael Smart (email@example.com)to register.

 Unitarian Universalist Christian Perspectives – Joe Meier and Edie Swihart

 Second Sunday of the month, 9:15 a.m., upstairs in the Youth Group Room